Crash Course: Making Your Home a Safe Place

 You can test your home for lead, especially if the structure was built before 1978.
 This can be done by buying a home test kit that is specifically for lead, consulting with an environmental lab or organization, or hiring a professionally licensed risk assessor.
 It’s possible to remove lead paint via a professional.

 Pro tip: If your pipes are lead, never drink hot water from the tap or use it to make baby formula.
 Hot water causes even more lead to seep from pipes.
-If you have give your children tap water and suspect you have lead pipes, have your children tested for lead exposure.
+If you have given your children tap water and suspect you have lead pipes, have your children tested for lead exposure.

 Home material No. 2: pressed wood